 This remains a good education/ training presentation on an important subject.
 But Alison could have used PowerPoint more effectively to boost her obvious talent for the job.
 Perhaps one might use a SmartDraw PowerPoint alternative?

-To find out more uses for PowerPoint in your next presentation why not join us on a presentation skills training course.
+To find out more uses for PowerPoint in your next presentation why not join us on a presentation skills training course or enroll on your own presentation skills course.